In this article you will learn more about how highly sensitive people and empaths can implement radical self-love in their daily lives.

 In society, resting is looked at as unproductive and lazy.
 Preferably, everybody works crazy hours in order to keep the money machine going.
 However, this is an outdated way of living.
 Humans are not designed to live this way.
 Sadly, many people are driven by ego and do not understand that.

 It is easy to want to follow the crowd and neglect your own needs in order to fit in.
 However, there is a big risk that you will eventually burn out.
-Remember that we are not designed to live life in that pace.
+Remember that we are not designed to live life at that pace.

 If I would have continued writing while I was tired, it probably would have taken me three times longer to finish, because inspiration does not come from a place of exhaustion.
 Moreover, you as a reader would have felt that my energy was off.
 Energy is transferred in many ways, also through words.
 Hence, rest without guilt.